mongodb-js/compass/packages/compass-aggregations/README.md

 - **'compass:export-to-language:opened', source**: Indicates
   `export-to-language` was opened. `source` refers to the module it is opened from, in this case `Aggregations`.
-- **'compass:aggregations:pipeline-imported'**: Indicates a pipeline ws
-  imported, either from pasting the pipeline in, or from using the import functionality.
-Sends data to metrics.
-- **'compass:aggregations:create-view', numOfStages**: Indicates `Create View` was successful. `numOfStages` refers to pipeline length.
-Sends data to metrics.
-- **'compass:aggregations:pipeline-opened'**: Indicates a saved pipeline was opened.
-Sends pipeline data to metrics.
 - **'open-namespace-in-new-tab'**: Indicates current pipeline's namespace is to be opened in a new tab.
 Called when `Create View` is successful, when `$merge` are to be shown, when `$out` results are to be shown.
-- **'compass:aggregations:update-view', numOfStages**: Indicates a pipeline view was updated. `numOfStages` refers to the length of the pipeline.
-Sends data to metrics.
-- **'compass:aggregations:settings-applied', settings**: Indicates pipeline
-  settings are to be applied. `settings` include: `isExpanded`, `isCommentMode`, `isDirty`, `sampleSize`, `maxTimeMS`, `limit`.
 - **'refresh-data'**: Indicates a data refresh is required within Compass.
 - **'select-namespace', metadata**: Indicates a namespace is being selected.
   Emitted when updating a collection. `metadata` refers to information about the